srl-labs/srl-sros-telemetry-lab/README.md

 Grafana is a key component of this lab.
 Lab's topology file includes grafana node along with its configuration parameters such as dashboards, datasources and required plugins.

 Grafana dashboard provided by this repository provides multiple views on the collected real-time data.
-Powered by [flowchart plugin](https://grafana.com/grafana/plugins/agenty-flowcharting-panel/) it overlays telemetry sourced data over graphics such as topology and front panel views:
+Powered by the [flow](https://grafana.com/grafana/plugins/andrewbmchugh-flow-panel/) plugin it overlays telemetry sourced data over graphics such as topology and front panel views:

 ![pic3](https://user-images.githubusercontent.com/86619221/205601697-bd5b68f0-e2c6-49d3-a1f3-1cb5b67b34d9.JPG)

-Using the flowchart plugin and real telemetry data users can create interactive topology maps (aka weathermap) with a visual indication of link rate/utilization.
+Using the flow plugin and real telemetry data users can create interactive topology maps (aka weathermap) with a visual indication of link rate/utilization.

 ![pic2](https://user-images.githubusercontent.com/86619221/205601728-f3b254d1-2b03-4e75-b0e4-eb89cf54789a.JPG)

+The panels for the flow plugin has been autocreated by the [clab-io-draw](https://github.com/srl-labs/clab-io-draw) tool.

 ## Access details